 To appreciate our home name you need to know more about our family.
 In the midst of the joy of having Caleb and Hannah enter our lives, we also experienced several miscarriages.
 We received comfort from many friends at church involved with a ministry called Shiloh.
 The name Shiloh is biblical and means a “place of rest.”
 We named our home Shiloh because we hope it will be a place of rest for our family and anyone who visits.

 Is there an upcoming events or celebration you’re looking forward to spending at Long Cove?

 We’ve spent the last several Thanksgivings at the lake.
 We love the cooler weather and chance to enjoy the outdoors during the fall.
 We also get a few days over New Year’s each year and invite friends from our church.
 It’s always a fun time.

-MEET THE MERRIMANS
+MEET THE NEIGHBORS: THE MERRIMANS